-For 2021–22, peer leaders in the Peer-Guided Study Group and Drop-In Tutoring programs take the SESP 291 course as part of their training.
+Peer leaders in the Peer-Guided Study Groups, Midquarter Mentored Study Groups, and Drop-In Tutoring programs take the SESP 291 course as part of their training.
 This two-quarter, 0.5-credit-per-quarter course is designed to help peer leaders

 - gain practical group facilitation skills, and leverage the talents, perspectives, and experience they already have that can help you become an excellent facilitator;

 - gain knowledge of the dynamics of small groups, and bring this knowledge into their leadership;

 - become familiar with learning research and theory, and bring this knowledge into their leadership;

 - gain knowledge and confidence around creating inclusive learning environments for their students; and